fikrifirat/jidesha/README.md

 You can send the CRX file to your users and tell them how to install it.
-For example, you might want to put it directly onto your Jitsi Meet server (webroot in `/usr/share/jitsi-meet`).
+For example, you might want to put it directly onto your potkal Meet server (webroot in `/usr/share/potkal-meet`).
 This would only be helpful for downloading the extension, as Chrome will not allow a direct installation from your site.